RowDaBoat/cclap/README.md

 - parse options from command line arguments in long (`--opt`) and short (`-o`) forms.
 - parse settings from a configuration file.
 - get defaults from an instance of the configuration object.
-- get a merged configuration object prioritizing in that order: command line arguments, configurations and defaults.
+- get a merged configuration object prioritizing in the following order: command line arguments, configurations, and defaults.
 - build a help message detailing each option, their types, default values, and usage.

-`cclap` is not designed to take over, resolve and/or automate every possible use case of a command line application, but as a non-intrusive tool to simplify the creation of one.
+`cclap` is not designed to take over, resolve, and/or automate every possible use case of a command line application, but rather serves as a non-intrusive tool to simplify the creation of one.

 ## Documentation